 - In a medium bowl, with an electric beater or stand mixer, beat the eggs until pale and fluffy.
 Add the chocolate/butter/sugar mixture and vanilla extract and beat until combined.

-- Then add the dry ingredients and mix until just combined.
+- Whisk together the dry ingredients: flour, cocoa powder and salt and set aside.
+Then add the dry ingredients and mix until just combined.

-- Pour into the prepared brownie tin onto of the biscuit base and smooth flat.
+- Pour into the baking pan, on top of the biscuit base and smooth evenly with an offset spatular.
 Place in the oven and bake for 20-25 minutes.
-The edges should be firm but the centre should have a slight jiggle when shaken gently.
-Remove from the oven and place the tray on a wire rack and leave to cool completely.
-Use the baking paper to gently lift the brownie out of the tin.
+The edges should be firm, but the centre should have a slight jiggle when shaken gently.
+Remove from the oven, place the tray on a wire rack, and leave to cool completely.
+Use the parchment paper to lift the brownie out of the tin gently.

 - Using a blowtorch, torch the top of the meringue until browned.
 Or place under a grill for a few minutes to toast the marshmallow.